astral-sh/ruff/README.md

 Ruff can be used as a drop-in replacement for Flake8 when used (1) without or with a small number of plugins, (2) alongside Black, and (3) on Python 3 code.

 Under those conditions, Ruff implements every rule in Flake8.
+In practice, that means Ruff implements all of the `F` rules (which originate from Pyflakes), along with a subset of the `E` and `W` rules (which originate from pycodestyle).

 Ruff also re-implements some of the most popular Flake8 plugins and related code quality tools natively, including: